th317erd/eslint-plugin-analyze/README.md

-# eslint-plugin-ternary-parens
+# eslint-plugin-analyze
-ESLint plugin to enforce parentheses around ternary evaluation expression
+ESLint plugin to analyze code for possible runtime errors